tinko26/ao/docs/api/src/ao_sys/ao_recv.h.md

 void ao_recv_from(ao_recv_t * x, ao_time_t timeout, ao_time_t beginning);
 ```

-Receives data in a blocking fashion until the specified timeout has expired.
-An additional parameter marks the beginning of the timeout period, which is assumed to be in the past.
+Receives in a blocking fashion with a timeout and an optional beginning.

 ## `ao_recv_forever`